Buddhists Go to Heaven --

 had expired...
 It's not really me that picks up the suitcase...

-It's because of me the suitcase is picked up.
+It's because of me that there is suitcase is pick up.

-suitcase may be almost empty because of a past life of unskillful
+suitcase may be almost empty of good karma because of a past life of unskillful

 activity.
 It may have only one set of clothes and no shoes...